iwishjames/fire-dash/README.md

 - Data would need to be updated every 5 minutes or so?
 - Some kind of timer - to show the last time the page updated.
 - The notification/email option if the fire thing goes above high - Use the trick we had learnt from class??
+- Map of Regions as classified by RFS
+- AirQuality Data?

 - Anything else related to fire?